shriv/jekyll-now/_posts/2018-09-20-Fuel-Stations-Analysis-Part-1.md

 - Fuel station characteristics
--- Available amenities (e.g. toilets, fuel types, food etc.) - supply -- Uptake of availabile amenities (i.e. higher scores for amenities that are used more) - where supply meets demand
+-- Available amenities (e.g. toilets, fuel types, food etc.) - supply -- Uptake of availabile amenities (i.e. higher scores for amenities that are used more) - where supply meets

 To make concrete comparisons between competing fuel station brands, we need to break down the high level aspects into proxy metrics, or quantitative analyses.